omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

 ==== Creating a new Wizard Page

-Files with ".xswt" extension (Wizard Page definitions) are used to define the UI and add new wizard pages to gather user input for the template generation.
+Files with `.xswt` extension (Wizard Page definitions) are used to define the UI and add new wizard pages to gather user input for the template generation.
 In the previous section we have specified that the file called `parameters.xswt` will contain the new wizard page definition.
 We will add a 'spinner' control to specify the size of our network